keysight-eggplant/real-user-data-sdk-js/README.md

 ## Contributing

 The main purpose of this repository is to continue to evolve *rci event collector*, making it faster and easier to use.
-Development of this SDK happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving React.
+Development of this SDK happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements, raising issues and suggesting new features.
+Read below to learn how you can take part in it.

 ### Code of Conduct

-Facebook has adopted a Code of Conduct that we expect project participants to adhere to.
-Please read [the full text](CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.
+Facebook has adopted a [Code of Conduct](CODE_OF_CONDUCT.md) that we expect project participants to adhere to.
+Please read the the full text so that you can understand what actions will and will not be tolerated.

 ## Contributors